qutip/HierarchicalEOM.jl/docs/src/heom_matrix/M_Boson_Fermion.md

 ## Fields
 The fields of the structure [`M_Boson_Fermion`](@ref) are as follows:
- - `data` : the sparse matrix of HEOM liouvillian superoperator
+ - `data` : the sparse matrix of HEOM Liouvillian superoperator
  - `Btier` : the tier (cutoff level) for bosonic hierarchy
  - `Ftier` : the tier (cutoff level) for fermionic hierarchy
  - `dim` : the dimension of system